-Orta Truva and Truva Bakır are also committed to community investment projects that promote local development, decrease poverty, and enhance the quality of life by investing in education and health initiatives for the local community groups.
-In addition to the immediately-required infrastructure and educational support, development activities are meant to include long-term, sustainable goals for local communities that generate employment opportunities; and improve long-term health services.
-The main objectives of these community development projects is to build partnerships with local community groups such as the residents of project-affected settlements, government authorities, Non-Governmental Organizations and university personnel, while ensuring that all parties contribute to the initiatives that can benefit the local communities.
+As is evident from the specific community investment activities described in this AIF, Orta Truva, Truva Bakır and Agola are committed to community investment projects that promote local development, decrease poverty, and enhance the quality of life by investing in education and health initiatives for local communities.
+In addition to more immediately-required infrastructure and educational support, development activities are meant to include long-term, sustainable goals for local communities that generate employment opportunities; and improve long-term health services.
+The main objectives of these community development projects is to build partnerships with local community groups including the residents of project-affected settlements, government authorities, Non-Governmental Organizations and university personnel, while working to ensure that all parties contribute to these initiatives.